-There are dozens of different cuts of beef, each with its own particular qualities and drawbacks.
-Cuts are distinguished by exactly where on the animal they come from; the large primal cuts are cut from the carcass first and then separated into the smaller subprimal and portion cuts.
+There are dozens of different cuts of beef, distinguished by exactly where on the animal they come from; the large primal cuts are cut from the carcass first and then separated into the smaller subprimal and portion cuts.
 Boneless chuck roast, also called chuck pot roast, is one of these cuts.

 The chuck cut comes from the shoulder of the cow; in fact, some cuts from this region are called shoulder cuts, such as the shoulder steak.
 The area behind the chuck is the rib, while the brisket and shank, below the chuck, refer to the upper part of the animal's leg.
 The chuck is one of the largest primal cuts on a cow.